 I never thought of myself as much of a TV person, but lately I had been coming straight to it after work.
 So as soon as January hit this year, I did an impromptu TV fast.
 I may or may not have been in the middle of a “Jane The Virgin” binge, but one day I woke up exhausted from having gone to bed super later with my eyes glued to the TV, and I decided enough was enough.
-A few books I bought on a whim at Barnes & Noble stared at me from my coffee table, and I was tired of thinking of excuses to why I still hadn’t opened them.
+A few books I bought on a whim at Barnes & Noble stared at me from my coffee table, and I was tired of thinking of excuses to why I still had not opened them.
 Then, in March, I did a two-week Instagram fast.
 Why?
 I needed a break from the emotional turmoil and constant influx of information.

-The World Health Organization has said stress has become a world-wide epidemic.
-And according to the APA, the average stress level reported by all adults nowadays is 4.9 on a scale of 1-10, with Gen Z as the most affected generation.
-It’s no surprise the culture digital saturation exacerbates this problem with a constant influx of morbid news and notifications.
+The World Health Organization has said stress has become a worldwide epidemic.
+And according to the American Psychological Association, the average stress level reported by all adults nowadays is 4.9 on a scale of 1-10, with Gen Z as the most affected generation.
+It is no surprise the culture digital saturation exacerbates this problem with a constant influx of morbid news and notifications.
 And with Stress Awareness Month happening each April, it is time to think about yourself.

 Looking to unplug?
 These steps help me limit stress, and hopefully, they can do the same for you.